d3dc/react-flying-saucer/packages/react-flying-saucer/README.md

 An all-in-one react app toolkit.
 Provides customized [react-scripts](https://github.com/facebook/create-react-app#readme) as well as abstractions and HOCs for truly modular react applications.

-_Note_: lib is uncompiled `techno-babel` and expects to be run by this tool
+_Note_: lib uses es6+ features and needs to be compiled

 ## npm scripts